 2. Branch Campus

 Some colleges and universities have established additional campuses overseas, and these are often called a “branch campus.”
 Taking classes at a branch campus overseas presents many of the same challenges as attending on base, and your options may be even more limited in terms of which school you can attend and what you can study.
-Many colleges and universities operate satellite campuses in areas like the Middle East and Asia, but not all of these schools offer the same courses or degree programs at their overseas locations.
+Some colleges and universities operate satellite campuses in areas like the Middle East and Asia, but not all of these schools offer the same courses or degree programs at their overseas locations.

 Attending a branch campus also assumes that there is a location on or near your overseas base, that you have the time to take classes as they are scheduled, and that you have reliable transportation to get there and back.